Personne et les autres

 Vincent Meessen and guests at the Belgian Pavilion of the 56th Venice Biennale

-The Belgian Pavilion at the 56th Venice Biennale will present the work of Vincent Meessen (Baltimore, 1971, lives in Brussels), together with international guest artists.
-His project Personne et les autres breaks with the tradition of Belgium’s representation in Venice to date, which has mostly featured solo or duo exhibitions of Belgian artists.
-The artist’s project, selected to represent Belgium at the Biennale, challenges the notion of national representation by moving away from the traditional format of a solo show and opening up to include multiple positions and voices.
+For the 56th Venice Biennale, the Belgian Pavilion presented work by Vincent Meessen alongside a number of international guest artists.
+Personne et les autres broke with tradition in Belgium’s representation in Venice to date, which has mostly featured solo or duo exhibitions of Belgian artists.
+Meessen’s project challenged the notion of national representation by moving away from the traditional format of a solo show and opening up to include multiple positions and voices.

-Working in close collaboration, Meessen and Brussels-based curator Katerina Gregos have developed an international, thematic, discursive, contemplative group exhibition of a poetic as well as political nature, which is grounded in research-based practices.
-The exhibition welcomes ten other artists from four continents and – for the first time in the Pavilion – artists from Africa, all of whose work has probed the question of colonial modernity, and most of whom are producing new work for the exhibition.
+Working in close collaboration, Meessen and Brussels-based curator Katerina Gregos developed an international, thematic, discursive and contemplative group exhibition of a poetic as well as political nature, grounded in research-based practices.
+The exhibition welcomed ten other artists from four different continents and – for the first time in the Pavilion – artists from Africa.
+While some of the works presented in Venice were produced especially for the exhibition, all of them probed the question of colonial modernity.

 The title of the exhibition, Personne et les autres, is borrowed from a lost play by André Frankin, a Belgian art critic affiliated with the Lettrist and Situationist Internationals.
 The exhibition takes the history of the Belgian Pavilion and the international context of the Biennale (both derived from the colonial exhibitions and world expositions) as its points of departure to explore the consequences of political, historical, cultural and artistic entanglements between Europe and Africa during the time of colonial modernity, and in its aftermath.
 The Belgian Pavilion itself was the first foreign Pavilion to be built in the Giardini in Venice, during the reign of King Leopold II.
 Meessen’s own work and artistic research have consistently explored and questioned the history and afterlife of colonial modernity.